 Pomona College is a private, nonprofit school in a suburban setting in Claremont, California.
-Pomona College was founded in 1887 and enrolls 1,477 undergrads and no graduate students.
+Pomona College was founded in 1887 and the school enrolls around 1,764 students per year, including 1,764 undergrad students.

 Interested in journalism or communications?
 Pomona College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at Pomona College, so it might be a good choice if you're not interested in Greek life.

 Planning to play sports?
 Pomona College has many options for athletes.
 See them all and learn more about life at Pomona College on the Student Life page.

 |Early Decision Acceptance Rate||13%|

 |Percent of Need Met||100%|

 |Average First-Year Financial Aid Package||$51,856|